A Profile Of Empire Nuts

 Processing Walnuts And Quality Control

 Quality control is always people.
 They are in the front of the operation when the walnuts get through the first few rollers.
-Then they are inspected after the cleaning process.
+Then, they are inspected after the cleaning process.
 The next part is steaming off the excess water.
-Finally, inspected before they are put in boxes for shipping or storage.
+Finally, they are inspected before they are put in boxes for shipping or storage.

 The Walnut Processing Machines At Empire Nut

-There are over 4,000 walnut growers in California and a lot of them have ownership by the small families that operate them.
+There are over 4,000 walnut growers in California, and a lot of them have ownership by the small families that operate them.
 A husband and wife and their children growing walnuts.
 Some of them have their own niche in their own community.
 Some are even known to still hand-crack the shells.
 That’s certainly an efficient and fun way to do it.
-But on an industrial level, machine processes have the walnuts come out looking nicer and uniform.
+But on an industrial level, machine processes have the walnuts look nicer and uniform.

 Also, with a uniform process, you can get more unbroken walnut halves.
 Those are more in demand and expensive.
 Undoubtedly, a walnut half is unmistakable.